Written by Editorial Team

-The body growth and energy functions are triggered by the behavior of hormones, which act as chemical messengers that are secreted directly into the blood, which further carries them to organs and tissues of the body to exert their functions.
+The body’s growth and energy functions are triggered by the behavior of hormones, which act as chemical messengers that are secreted directly into the blood, which further carries them to organs and tissues of the body to exert their functions.

-The exact cause of PCOS is still unknown; however it is seen to run in families.
+The exact cause of PCOS is still unknown; however, it is seen to run in families.
 Genetics from either of the parent’s side can cause PCOS.

 PCOS occurs due to hormonal imbalance in your ovaries and brain.
-The condition is usually seen when the level of LH (luteinizing hormone) of the pituitary or the insulin of pancreas is too high.
-Their high level is responsible for increased production of androgen or male hormone in the ovary.
+The condition is usually seen when the level of LH (luteinizing hormone) of the pituitary or the insulin of the pancreas is too high.
+Their high level is responsible for increased production of androgen or male hormones in the ovary.